-- (1) Each judicial district may adopt an SLR 6.012, or an SLR in Chapter 12 if that chapter is dedicated to alternative dispute resolution, providing for a uniform pretrial settlement conference procedure for use in all circuit court civil cases, including dissolution of marriage and postjudgment modification proceedings.
-The SLR shall be designed to most effectively meet the needs of the judges, lawyers, and litigants in each district and to promote early pretrial settlements. - (2) Each SLR under this section, if adopted, should include the following provisions: - (a) If one party requests a pretrial settlement conference, the settlement conference must be held and must be conducted according to the procedure set forth in the SLR.
-However, the pretrial settlement conference will not be required if the opposing party demonstrates good cause why the settlement conference should not be held. - (b) Each party or representative of a corporation or insurance company who has full authority to settle and compromise the litigation must personally appear at the pretrial settlement conference; however, the judge may permit telephone appearances for good cause. - (c) Each settlement conference shall be scheduled to allow adequate time for meaningful settlement discussions.
-Additional settlement conferences may be scheduled by the judge or by agreement of all attorneys and parties. - (d) The pretrial settlement conferences shall not delay the trial scheduling. - (3) Each SLR under this UTCR section, if adopted, should specify: - (a) Whether the settlement conference judge shall be permitted to act as trial judge if the case does not settle. - (b) Whether a pretrial statement or other document must be submitted to the judge prior to the pretrial settlement conference, when it should be submitted, and whether it should be confidential or nonconfidential.
+- (1) Each judicial district may adopt an SLR 6.012, or an SLR in chapter 12 if that chapter is dedicated to alternative dispute resolution, providing for a uniform pretrial settlement conference procedure for use in all circuit court civil cases, including dissolution of marriage and post-judgment modification proceedings.
+The SLR shall be designed to most effectively meet the needs of the judges, attorneys, and litigants in each district and to promote early pretrial settlements. - (2) Each SLR under this section, if adopted, should include the following provisions: - (a) If one party requests a pretrial settlement conference, the settlement conference must be held and must be conducted according to the procedure set forth in the SLR.
+However, the pretrial settlement conference will not be required if the opposing party demonstrates good cause why the settlement conference should not be held.